schtrudl/cpro/REPORT.md

-# Rewrite FPROSoC in chisel
+# Rewrite FPROSoC in Chisel

+## Chisel

-Chisel is technically not a new language but a library written in and for Scala (domain specific language (DSL) for describing hardware circuits embedded in Scala), but given it's special use and operators it's often described as open-source hardware description language.
+Chisel is technically not a new language but a library written in and for Scala, more exactly it is domain specific language (DSL) for describing hardware circuits embedded in Scala, but given it's extensions it provides on top of Scala it's often described as open-source hardware description language.

-TODO: What exactly is HW gen / history of HW gen -- simple java/python scripts that did only string manipulation; what is RTL
+### Hardware construction language

+In the early days, scripting languages like Perl and Python were used to generate VHDL/Verilog code (sometimes from excel spreadsheets), but the problem with such generators were that they worked on strings, without real understanding (typification) of ingested/generated code.
+SystemVerilog tried to migrate the this by offering some generational constructs (`#(parameter N=4)`, `generate`) and even some high level constructs like classes that are only available for verification (are typically not synthesizable).

+Chisel is actually hardware construction language, that allows us to write hardware generators instead of describing hardware directly.
+Because it uses Scala each module can be parametrized as any Scala class (using various parameters and generics) and then use those arguments for "generation" using Scala loops or even higher order functions.
+To understand how and why this works, we will take a look in Chisel to Verilog compilation.

-## Chisel to Verilog
+### Chisel to Verilog

 ```mermaid
 flowchart TD;